mehediishere/pathao-courier/README.md

 <img src="https://img.shields.io/packagist/stars/codeboxr/pathao-courier">
 </p>

-> # Update: Laravel 9 & 10 Support Now
+> # Update: Laravel 9 & 10 conflict resolved

 This is a Laravel/PHP package for [Pathao](https://pathao.com) BD Courier System.
 This package can be used in laravel or without laravel/php projects.
 You can use this package for headless/rest implementation as well as blade or regular mode development.
 We created this package while working for a project and thought to made it release for all so that it helps.
 This package is available as regular php [composer package](https://packagist.org/packages/codeboxr/pathao-courier).